joeblew999/pb-stack/.github/README.md

 1. Locally for dev.

-2. In Github Actions for CI and CD, along with TOFO files.
+2. In Github Actions for CI and CD, along with TOFU files.

 3. In Production for Upgrades, along with Tofu files.